 6.6.3 LCD Breakout Board

 An LCD breakout board was needed as it was later determined that a LCD was to be used to give users feedback on the status of the dispensing session and other messages.
-The breakout board was designed because of the need to fit it to a board that it wasn’t designed to fit . onThe decision to use the LCD was made after the MCU Module it was to be connected to was sent for manufacturing.
+The breakout board was designed because of the need to fit it to a board that it wasn’t designed to fit on.
+The decision to use the LCD was made after the MCU Module it was to be connected to, was sent for manufacturing.
 One of the MCU Modules would be able to interface with the LCD breakout board because the initial design did not need a stepper motor, making them available for use by the LCD.
 A schematic of the LCD breakout board can be seen in Appendix C.3: LCD Breakout Diagram.